 What approvals are required to build the new and remove the current pier?

-As the pier is subject to a heritage overlay, planning approval to demolish the old pier may be required from the relevant statutory planning authority which is the Hobsons Bay City Council.
+As the pier is subject to a heritage overlay, planning approval to demolish the old pier may be required from the relevant statutory planning authority which is the Hobsons Bay Council.
 Marine and Coastal Act 2018 Consent from the Department of Environment, Land, Water and Planning (DELWP) is also required given the asset is located on Crown land and in close proximity to the coast.

 Parks Victoria is the local port manager for Port Phillip, Western Port and Port Campbell.
 The three local ports combined receive approximately 80 million visits a year, and include 263,000 hectares of waterway, marine protected areas, channels, piers and jetties, moorings and aids to navigation.

 For further information or queries about this project email email@example.com or you can call us on 13 1963.

 For regular project updates, please subscribe to the Altona Pier mailing list.